FreeBSD-Starter-Kit/quickinstall/README.md

 # quickinstall

 ## Purpose:
-This installer is based on FreeBSD's bsdinstall and bsdconfig.
+This installer is based on FreeBSD's bsdinstall.

 ## Objectives:
 * Provide an option for the end user to decide whether to install a desktop environment or not to install a desktop environment.